Thomas Rowley

 Evidence Eliza was Simeon Lord's Child

 The definitive work on Thomas Rowley was published in 1981 - A Cameo of Thomas Rowley, by Ian Ramage.
 Sadly Ian passed away in August 2007.
 He was a historian, whose interest was sparked by the fact that his wife Nancy was a descendant of Thomas.
 His "Cameo" remains the definitive work on the life of Thomas Rowley.
 This page collects information that has turned up since, and quotes some selections from Ian's Cameo The full text (200pps) is available as a PDF.
 I cannot express too highly my appreciation of Ian's work.
 His facts have endured, and his uncertainties still remain uncertanties thirty years later.
-He sparked an enduring interest in family history (I am also a Thomas Descendamt).
+He sparked an enduring interest in family history (I am also a Thomas Descendant).
 I have come across few forebears as interesting as Thomas Rowley, except perhaps the rogue Thomas Clarkson, whose daughter married Thomas Rowley' son.
 Thank you Ian.
 I hope your work can be appreciated by a new generation via the web

 Les Rowley

-In 1789 Thomas Rowley was appointed as Adjuntnt by Francis Grose when Francis was tasked with raising the New South Wales Corps (also known as The Rum Corps.).
+In 1789 Thomas Rowley was appointed as Adjunant by Francis Grose when Francis was tasked with raising the New South Wales Corps (also known as The Rum Corps.).
 Thomas arrived in Sydney on the Pitt in 1792.
 He served as Acting Commandant of Norfolk Island, and was one of the half dozen farmers who established Merino sheep in Australia.
 He had five children by Elizabeth Selwyn, a convict who also arrived on the Pitt in 1792.
 Thomas was in his forties when he arrived in Sydney, and died in 1806.
 He and his descendants were prominent members of Sydney society of the day.

 Internal Links Chronology The Pitt and a Wife A Marriage?
 John Gray Artlcle Children Norfolk Island Farmer Merchant and Simeon Lord Endings Scuttlebutt References